netdata/netdata/packaging/docker/README.md

 <details>
 <summary>Prerequisite steps for Fedora users</summary>

-There is a known issue with [Docker Engine on Fedora](https://docs.docker.com/engine/install/fedora/) where a task ran into a container hangs and consumes 100% of the CPU core.
+There is a known issue with [Docker Engine on Fedora](https://docs.docker.com/engine/install/fedora/) where a task running in a container hangs and consumes 100% of the CPU core.
 The issue is not Netdata specific.
 When setting the `nofile` ulimit, the task performs normally.

 To fix the issue, add the following to the `/etc/docker/daemon.json` file and restart `docker.service`: